KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_ktx/README.md

 - Swizzling metadata (`KTXswizzle`) MUST be `rgba` or omitted.
 - Orientation metadata (`KTXorientation`) MUST be `rd` or omitted.

+- Color space information in the DFD MUST match the expected usage, namely:
+  - For textures with **color data** (e.g., base color maps),
+    - `colorPrimaries` MUST be `KHR_DF_PRIMARIES_BT709`;
+    - `transferFunction` MUST be `KHR_DF_TRANSFER_LINEAR`.
+  - For textures with **non-color data** (e.g., normal maps),
+    - `colorPrimaries` MUST be `KHR_DF_PRIMARIES_UNSPECIFIED`;
+    - `transferFunction` MUST be `KHR_DF_TRANSFER_LINEAR`.

+  > **Implementation Note**: Engines may need to generate missing mipmaps at runtime when a full mip pyramid is not available.

+### Using KTX v2 Images with Basis Universal Supercompression for Material Textures

+When a texture referencing a KTX v2 image with Basis Universal supercompression is used for glTF 2.0 material maps (both color and non-color), the KTX v2 image MUST be of **2D** type as defined in the KTX v2 Specification, Section 4.1.

+`KHR_DF_FLAG_ALPHA_PREMULTIPLIED` flag MUST NOT be set unless the material's specification requires premultiplied alpha.

+Exporters SHOULD choose the most appropriate texture format based on the texture's usage and content.

 ## Known Implementations